wiliao/spring-kafka/samples/docs/how-to-design-and-configure-kafka-cluster.md

 - **RAID 10** simplifies failure handling (a disk loss doesn't take a log dir offline) but costs capacity and some throughput.
 - **Caveat**: Tiered Storage requires a single mount point and does not support JBOD (Confluent Platform note).

+> **Tiered Storage** (Kafka 3.6+, Confluent Platform): offloads older log segments to cheap remote storage (S3, GCS, etc.), decoupling retention from local disk capacity.
+If you plan to use it, factor a single-mount layout into your disk design.
+See [KIP-405](https://cwiki.apache.org/confluence/display/KAFKA/KIP-405%3A+Kafka+Tiered+Storage) for details.

 ---

 ## 4. OS and JVM Tuning